 At school, we have different methods we teach in Maths to help your child learn correctly.
 These are set out in our calculation policy, which is available from the school – just ask!

-- Homework reinforces what your child is learning in school.
+- Home Learning reinforces what your child is learning in school.
 It also gives you a chance to become involved in the learning process.

 - Daily reading is extremely important.
 Your child may always have a book in his or her bag – try to read the book together every night.
 You’ll be asked to fill in a ‘reading record’ about your child’s progress with reading.
 In Y5/Y6 children are asked to take ownership of their home reading and write their own diary comments each night.

-- Do plan a homework timetable and agree on when your child will do their homework.
+- Do plan a home learning timetable and agree on when your child will complete this work.

-- Do allow your child to have something nutritional to eat before starting on homework.
+- Do allow your child to have something nutritional to eat before starting on home learning.

-- Do discuss any homework tasks with your child and how it connects with what they are studying at school.
+- Do discuss any home learning tasks with your child and how it connects with what they are studying at school.

 - Do turn off the TV – but you could have appropriate music on if they find it helpful.